pulumi/docs/content/blog/crossguard-2-0/index.md

 });
 ```

-Using configuration, you can make this deviation, allowing larger, more costly instances only in production.
+Using this configuration, you can make this deviation, allowing larger, more costly instances only in production.
 We can enable this configurable Policy Pack for our Policy Group `prod-stacks` using configuration that allows for other instance types.

 ```json
 {